decidables/decidables/README.md

 - `yarn changed`
   - Lists which libraries and sites will receive version bumps when `yarn versions` is run
 - `yarn versions`
+  - **Note:** requires a valid GitHub personal access token be set to GH_TOKEN environment variable
   - Bumps version numbers of all libraries and sites as needed based on conventional commits
   - Transitive dependencies updated in each `package.json`
   - Git tags added for new versions